t3rrey/lachlanterrey.com/README.md

 # webhouse

+webhouse runs in a browser and visually operates similarly to how macOS operates.
+The desktop environment includes a weather app, calculator, browser, sticky notes and PDF reader.

 ### ⚡️ Breakdown

-webhouse is runs in browser and operates similarly to how macOS operates.
-This project came as a result of a video the YouTube rabbit hole led be to by Dustin Brett.
-His project daedalOS inspired me to create my own interpretation.
+This project came as a result of a video I came across thanks to the YouTube rabbit hole led me to a video by [Dustin Brett](https://www.youtube.com/c/DustinBrett).
+His project [daedalOS](https://github.com/DustinBrett/daedalOS) inspired me to create my own interpretation.
 My project is heavily inspired by his work.
-I even reached out a couple of times for how he made architecture decisions.
+I even reached out a couple of times for how he made architecture decisions and his approached solving certain issues.
 Please check out his project it is amazing!

 #### :computer: Technology